sstaub/TeensyID/README.md

 # TeensyID
-Teensy (USB-)Serialnumber, Kinetis ChipUID, and MAC-Address
+Teensy (USB-)Serialnumber, Kinetis ChipUID and MAC-Address

 Based on the TeensMAC library from Frank Boesing